samepant/cosmos-posts/dev-setup/index.md

 ```

 Once that command goes through, open Keplr and make sure you see the tokens reflected in your wallet balance.

+Congrats!
+You're now setup to build an app against your local testnet.
+Checkout [Cosmjs](https://github.com/cosmos/cosmjs) for examples and docs on building cosmos client apps.

 ### Footnotes